freiwilligenarbeit-sambia-artenschutz-elefanten-natucate

 Arrival and orientation in Zambia

 On the official start day of the project, you need to arrive at Lusaka International Airport.
-Here, a staff member will pick you up and take you to the programme’s Elephant Nursery near the capital where your volunteer adventure starts.
-After you got settled in, you will get to know the facility and the team, learn more about the project, have a cultural and safety briefing and may start working on some initial tasks.
+Here, a staff member will pick you up and take you to the programme’s Elephant Nursery near the capital, where your volunteer adventure starts.
+After you get settled in, you will get to know the facility and the team, learn more about the project, have a cultural and safety briefing and may start working on some initial tasks.

 freiwilligenarbeit-sambia-artenschutz-volunteer-natucate